32 Communication policy

 The main bodies of law about telecommunications, radiocommunications and broadcasting services in Australia pursue policy goals through licensing schemes.
 These work by prohibiting certain conduct without a licence, and then imposing conditions on different licence types.
 For example, it is unlawful to use particular parts of the radiofrequency spectrum known as the ‘broadcasting services bands’ without a licence.
 One form of licence permits holders to transmit ‘community broadcasting services’.
 These are only available to non-profit corporations, who can accept revenue from sponsorship but not advertising.
 Another example is the ‘class licence’ that authorises the use of mobile and cellular telephone handsets.
 Each device does not need its own licence: instead, manufacturers have to ensure their handsets comply with the conditions of the single, standing licence for that class.

 Some laws are designed to influence behaviour indirectly by creating markets or rules that participants must observe.
-In communications, two crucial examples are the markets for radiofrequency spectrum and intellectual property.
+In communications, three examples are the markets for radiofrequency spectrum, intellectual property and news content.
 The laws about spectrum empower the minister and the regulator, the Australian Communications and Media Authority (ACMA) to decide who gets to use spectrum, for how long, how much they pay, the technical conditions and whether or not they can trade their rights.
 Intellectual property is created by law: without statutes that give rights to those who create copyright works, patentable inventions and protected designs, these forms of intangible property would not exist at all.
-Within bodies of law that apply across the whole economy, special rules are sometimes written for particular industries thought to have unique characteristics.
-Australia has a national ‘access regime’ allowing third parties to seek access to ports, airports, railway tracks and sewerage pipes,[29] as well as an ‘industry-specific’ access regime for telecommunications, designed to promote easy interconnection, competition, and efficient use and investment in fixed and mobile networks.[30]
+Under a mandatory News Media Bargaining Code which came into force in 2021, the Treasurer is empowered to ‘designate’ certain digital platforms that benefit from ‘significant bargaining power imbalance’ in their commercial relationships with Australian news businesses: in the event, no platforms were designated because the Treasurer was satisfied that Google and Meta/Facebook had subsequently, voluntarily entered into agreements with ‘a significant number of news media organisations’.[32]
+Within bodies of law that apply across the whole economy, special rules are sometimes written for particular industries with unique characteristics.
+Australia has a national ‘access regime’ allowing third parties to seek access to ports, airports, railway tracks and sewerage pipes,[33] as well as an ‘industry-specific’ access regime for telecommunications, designed to promote easy interconnection, competition, and efficient use and investment in fixed and mobile networks.[34]
 In this way, ‘mobile virtual network operators’ can offer services over other telcos’ networks without having to build their own.

 Money

 Money can be spent or collected to encourage or discourage behaviour.
-Hundreds of millions of dollars have been spent since the late 1960s supporting Australians to make and distribute films, TV programs and other forms of audiovisual content that governments thought would not be produced otherwise.
-Concerned about the decline of mainstream news media, the federal government established a Regional and Small Publishers Innovation Fund in 2018 to assist ‘innovative and transformative’ public interest journalism projects ‘with an Australian perspective’: money is being given to projects designed to help publishers increase revenue, reduce costs or broaden audiences through new digital applications.
-Government money need not be provided by direct expenditure from the budget; it can also be provided by offering concessions on taxes that would otherwise be due.
-Most of the assistance to the film and TV industry is now provided this way, as tax ‘offsets’ or rebates encouraging production (‘Producer Offset’), large budget film and TV projects shot in Australia (‘Location Offset’) and post-production, digital and visual effects production in Australia (‘PDV Offset’).[31]
+Hundreds of millions of dollars have been spent since the late 1960s supporting Australians to make and distribute films, TV programs, games and other forms of audiovisual content that governments thought would not be produced otherwise.
+Concerned about the decline of mainstream news media, the Coalition government established a Regional and Small Publishers Innovation Fund in 2018 and Labor announced a News Media Assistance Program (News MAP) in 2024, including $132 million in grants for the news sector and support for the news agency Australian Associated Press (AAP).[35]
+Money need not be provided by direct expenditure from the budget; it can also be provided by offering concessions on taxes that would otherwise be due.
+Most of the assistance to the film, TV and games industries is now provided this way, as tax ‘offsets’ or rebates encouraging production (‘Producer Offset’), large budget film and TV projects shot in Australia (‘Location Offset’), post-production, digital and visual effects production in Australia (‘PDV Offset’) and the ‘Digital Games Tax Offset’.[36]

 Institutions

 Australian governments have created many organisations to undertake communications activities.
 Their forms differ widely.
-Australia Post and National Broadband Network Co are government-business enterprises whose shares are wholly owned by the Commonwealth.
+Australia Post and NBN Co are government-business enterprises whose shares are wholly owned by the Commonwealth.
 One is old, the country’s oldest continually operating organisation; the other is young, created only in 2009.
 The national broadcasters (the ABC and SBS, into which the National Indigenous TV service was merged in 2012), the National Library and the Australian Film, Television and Radio School do not have shares, but are corporate Commonwealth entities set up under their own legislation.
 Their boards are appointed by the responsible ministers and funding is provided mainly from the federal budget.
-Another, different kind of organisation is the National Relay Service, a non-government organisation that has a contract with the federal government to run a call centre enabling people with hearing disabilities to make telephone calls.
-The contract is re-tendered when it expires and is funded by a levy on telecommunications carriers imposed under federal legislation.
+Another, different kind of institution provides the National Relay Service under a contract with the federal government.
+Concentrix, a commercial company, won successive tenders to run a call centre enabling people with hearing disabilities to make telephone calls.

 Making policy